Course Title: Radiation & Nuclear Physics

 Overview of Assessment

-Assessment in this course is via a combination of tests assignments, experimental reports, experimental conduct in the laboratory, and formal examination.
+Assessment in this course is via a combination of quizzes, tests, assignments, experimental reports, experimental conduct in the laboratory, and formal examination.

 There will be ongoing assessment during the semester to encourage you to engage with the material and to give feedback on your progress.
 This is done with several short assignments, including both conceptual and numerical problems.
 Written assignment submissions and online tests/quizzes will be required.
 All assessment tasks will be administered and submitted through the myRMIT online Learning Management System (Canvas and/or Weblearn).